joaomeirelles/markdown-cv/index.md

 Pang, M; Meirelles, J; Moreau V; Binder, C. A consumption-based carbon footprint model with household budget surveys: Assessing the impact of urbanization and socioeconomic variables on household greenhouse gas emissions in Switzerland.
 In preparation

 `2019`
+Ribeiro, F; Meirelles, J; Arcaute, E; Netto, V; Rodrigues, C; Baronchelli, A. On the relation between Transversal and Longitudinal Scaling in Cities.
+In preparation

+`2019`
+Bettignies, Y.; Meirelles, J.; Fernandez, G.; Meinherz, F.; Hoekman, P.; Bouillard, P.; Athanassiadis, A. The scale-dependent behaviour of cities: a cross-cities multiscale driver analysis of urban energy use.
+Submitted

+`2019`
 Wills, W; Meirelles J; Cerdeira P. A Sinuosity-based method to estimate GHG Emissions from GPS of Buses .
 Submitted